SAFE-Stack/docs/docs/recipes/client-server/read-data.md

 ### On the server
 #### 1. Write implementation
 Create a function implements the back-end service that you require.
-Use standard functions to read from databases or other external sources as requirsed.
+Use standard functions to read from databases or other external sources as required.
 ```fsharp
 let loadCustomer customerId = async {
     return Some { Name = "My Customer" }